-Kozushima ferries connect Izu Islands with Japan with crossings available to Tokyo, Kurihama & Atami (in Japan) & Izu Oshima, Toshima, Niijima & Shikinejima (in Izu Islands).
-Kozushima Ferry crossings are operated by Tokai Kisen and depending on time of year you’ll find a choice of up to 47 ferry crossings weekly.
+Kozushima ferries connect Izu Islands with Japan with crossings available to Tokyo, Kurihama, Atami & Yokohama (in Japan) & Izu Oshima, Toshima, Niijima & Shikinejima (in Izu Islands).
+Kozushima Ferry crossings are operated by Tokai Kisen and depending on time of year you’ll find a choice of up to 12 ferry crossings daily.

-There are up to 47 ferry crossings weekly from Kozushima with sailing durations starting from 25 minutes.
+There are up to 12 ferry crossings daily from Kozushima with sailing durations starting from 25 minutes.
 Our Kozushima ferry summary provides a good guide but for the latest sailing information use our fare search.

 Located in the Philippine Sea, Kozushima is a volcanic Japanese island belonging to the Tokyo prefecture, about 170 km south of Tokyo city.
 Kozushima isn’t the biggest belonging to the seven Izu islands, yet what it lacks in size it redeems in aesthetics; the view of the clear blue ocean from the summit of Mt.
 Tenjo is an incredibly striking experience.
 The mountain is the prominent attraction, yet the beautiful beaches, hot springs and the Akazaki Promenade provide enough for a lengthy itinerary.